 The Centris 660av didn’t stop there, though.
 Due to Quadra’s AT&T DSP processor, it was possible to process large amounts of video and audio data.
 One popular use was adding text and graphics to videos.
 The computer could even support 16-bit TV input/output.
 If you held down Cmd-Opt-T-V during startup, you could mirror the display on a TV screen.
-This let Mac users record what they were doing on-screen using a VCR player.
+This let Mac users record what they were doing on-screen using a VCR.

 What was right and wrong about Apple

 The Centris 660av sums up a lot of what was both right and wrong about Apple in the mid-1990s.
 It was an extraordinarily great Mac with some truly revolutionary features.
-Today, in a world in which live-streaming and voice-activated devices are everywhere, it shows how far ahead of its time Apple really was.
+Today, in a world in which live streams and voice-activated devices are everywhere, it shows how far ahead of its time Apple really was.

-But the Centris 660av also shows how confusing the Mac product line was getting less than 10 years after its introduction.
+But the Centris 660av also shows how confusing the Mac product line was getting, less than 10 years after its introduction.
 As if the complex product name wasn’t enough, the Centris 660av was renamed the Quadra 660av just a few months later.